 You should do fine with just about everything else at Epcot, including Spaceship Earth, The Seas with Nemo and Friends Ride, the nighttime Illuminations show, and The American Adventure.

-Disney’s Animal Kingdom for Wimps
+The Wimps Guide to Disney’s Animal Kingdom

-Rides to (Probably) Avoid at Disney’s Animal Kingdom
+Disney’s Animal Kingdom Rides to (Probably) Avoid

-- Everest is another one of those rides that I didn’t know what I was getting myself into.
-Hubby has a way with words and managed to convince me to try each ride, just the once.
+Everest is another one of those rides that I didn’t know what I was getting myself into.
+Hubby has a way with words and managed to convince me to try each ride, just once.
 Starting off on the wrong foot, the ride goes straight up a hill and you are face to face with a broken track and they threaten to send you over the edge.
-Obviously they won’t but still, my brain doesn’t know that.
+Obviously, they won’t but still, my brain doesn’t know that.

-- Since I could see from the ground what was going to happen if I got into that roller coaster, there wasn’t a fighting chance of me joining that queue.
+Since I could see from the ground what was going to happen if I got into that roller coaster, there wasn’t a fighting chance of me joining that queue.

-- Avatar Flight of Passage
+Avatar Flight of Passage

-- We haven’t been since Pandora opened, but we have heard a few stories.
+We haven’t been since Pandora opened, but we have heard a few stories.
 It’s like riding a motorcycle, many have said, and others say it is very real to the movie.
-Both of which make me nervous, so this may be a ‘need to try it once’ type ride, but if I can’t secure FastPasses for the whole family on this one, I won’t be disappointed.
+Both of these make me nervous, so this may be a ‘need to try it once’ type ride, but if I can’t secure FastPasses for the whole family on this one, I won’t be disappointed.

-- Kali River Rapids
+Kali River Rapids

-- Kali River Rapids wasn’t as scary as I had imagined.
+Kali River Rapids wasn’t as scary as I had imagined.
 I heard a lot of screaming while waiting in the queue.
 Turns out, it’s the cold water soaking everyone that got them going, not the dips.
 For being afraid of water, this wasn’t too bad.

-- I don’t recall this ride being scary in terms of drops and fast motion.
+I don’t recall this ride being scary in terms of drops and fast motion.
 There are a lot of dark spots and dinosaurs coming out of nowhere, which I am ok with.
 Odd.

 All of the other attractions, including Na’vi River Journey, Kilimanjaro Safaris, It’s Tough to Be a Bug, and Finding Nemo- The Musical (which is not to be missed), as well as consorting with the animals, are quite wimp-friendly.

-Disney’s Hollywood Studios for Wimps
+The Wimps Guide to Disney’s Hollywood Studios

-Rides to (Probably) Avoid at Disney’s Hollywood Studios
+Disney’s Hollywood Studios Rides to (Probably) Avoid

-- Rock ‘n’ Roller Coaster
+Rock ‘n’ Roller Coaster

-- Another dark and fast ride, this time with loud music.
+Another dark and fast ride, this time with loud music.
 It reminds me of Space Mountain, so it is another Nope on my list

-- Twilight Zone Tower of Terror
+Twilight Zone Tower of Terror

-- It is fully immersive and the screen shows a lot of explosions.
+It is fully immersive and the screen shows a lot of explosions.
 It’s clearly not real and you are in no way in danger (not that you are on Tower of Terror, but you could be, and that’s what paranoid minds like us wimps think about).

-- Toy Story Mania!
+Toy Story Mania!

-- Not sure why some people put this on their list as possibly scary but since they mentioned it, I imagine there are people out there that this may bother.
+Not sure why some people put this on their list as possibly scary but since they mentioned it, I imagine there are people out there that this may bother.
 The spinning and jumping aliens may not appeal to everyone.

-Please share your thoughts in the comments...We would love to hear from you.
+Please share your thoughts in the comments or reach out on social media...We would love to hear from you.